mihalis68/zutils/README.md

 Z Utils
 =======

-This is a tiny collection of tools for leveraging Multicast DNS aka Zeroconf aka Bonjour on a network of mixed Apple Macs and other Unix machines.
+This is a tiny collection of tools for leveraging Multicast DNS (aka Zeroconf or Bonjour) on a mixed network of Apple Macs and other Unix machines.
+The focus is on making it easier to get around (find and login remotely to other machines) starting from a Mac workstation, since Apple's mDNS is less command-line friendly than the Linux version (avahi).

 My setup tends to be that I work from a Mac and login to other macs and non-mac unix machines using Remote Desktop, file sharing and ssh a